Jutho/TensorKit.jl/docs/src/man/tensors.md

 and a number of keyword arguments.
 They perform the factorization according to the given codomain and domain of the tensor map.
 In many cases, we want to perform the factorization according to a different bipartition of the indices.
-When `BraidingStyle(sectortype(t)) isa Symmetric`, we can immediately specify an alternative bipartition of the indices of `t` in all of these methods, in the form
+When `BraidingStyle(sectortype(t)) isa SymmetricBraiding`, we can immediately specify an alternative bipartition of the indices of `t` in all of these methods, in the form

 ```
-factorize(t, pleft, pright; kwargs...)
+factorize(t::AbstracTensorMap, pleft::NTuple{N₁′,Int}, pright::NTuple{N₂′,Int}; kwargs...)
 ```

 where `pleft` will be the indices in the codomain of the new tensor map, and `pright` the